MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -Severity

-Specifies the severity of software update.
+Specify the severity of the software update.
-Valid values are:

-- None
-- Low
-- Moderate
-- Important
-- Critical

 ```yaml
 Type: CustomSeverityType